MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 - The Failover Clustering feature is enabled.
 - Storage replica and data deduplication is enabled.
 - The cluster is optionally validated and created.
-- S2D is enabled, and a storage array is created with the same name as you provided in the wizard.
+- S2D is enabled, and a storage array object is created in VMM with the same name as you provided in the wizard.

-If you use PowerShell to create a hyper-converged cluster, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.
+When you use VMM to create a hyper-converged cluster, the pool and the storage tiers are automatically created by running `Enable-ClusterStorageSpacesDirect -Autoconfig $True`.

 After these prerequisites are in place, you provision a cluster, and set up storage resources on it.
 You can then deploy VMs on the cluster.